junxit/us-congress-bills-113/metadata.md

 - 2013-06-20 — Received in the House.
 - 2013-06-20 — Referred to the Committee on Natural Resources, and in addition to the Committee on the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2013-06-20 — Referred to the Committee on Natural Resources, and in addition to the Committee on the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2013-06-25 — Referred to the Subcommittee on Public Lands and Environmental Regulation.
+- 2013-12-04 — Committee Consideration and Mark-up Session Held.
+- 2013-12-04 — Ordered to be Reported by Unanimous Consent.
+- 2013-12-04 — Subcommittee on Public Lands and Environmental Regulation Discharged.
+- 2014-01-13 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2014-01-13 — Considered as unfinished business. (consideration: CR H172-173)
+- 2014-01-13 — Considered under suspension of the rules. (consideration: CR H168-170)
+- 2014-01-13 — DEBATE - The House proceeded with forty minutes of debate on S. 230.
+- 2014-01-13 — Mr. Hastings (WA) moved to suspend the rules and pass the bill. (consideration: CR H168)
+- 2014-01-13 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 387 - 7 (Roll no. 13). (text: CR H168)
+- 2014-01-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 387 - 7 (Roll no. 13).(text: CR H168)
+- 2014-01-15 — Presented to President.
+- 2014-01-15 — Presented to President.
+- 2014-01-24 — Became Public Law No: 113-78.
+- 2014-01-24 — Became Public Law No: 113-78.
+- 2014-01-24 — Signed by President.
+- 2014-01-24 — Signed by President.